cciw-uk/data-protection/DBS Officer Manual.rst

 For 3 and 4, the DBS Officer needs to take action to obtain a DBS check.

-If we have no details of previous DBS checks, the DBS Officer will first email the officer to see if there is a recent DBS check from another organisation that can be used.
-If there is not, and a new DBS check is needed, the DBS Officer
+If we have no details of previous DBS checks, you should first email the officer to see if there is a recent DBS check from another organisation that can be used.
+If there is not, and a new DBS check is needed, you should:
-will:

 * Send an email to our "checking organisation" asking for a DBS form using the "Ask <CHECKING ORG> to send DBS form..." button **OR**